Track & Field II

 Track & Field II, known in Japan as Konami Sports in Seoul, is a sequel to Track & Field created by Konami for the NES in 1988.
 It still continues the Olympic-themed sports events, but adds more realism by choosing a country for the player to represent.
 The series boasted 15 sporting events, with two of them available as bonus stages between rounds of the "Olympic" mode.

+The game was profiled in the November–December 1988 issue of Nintendo Power and slated for a December 1988 release in North America; however, it was delayed to February 1989.